maudy2u/meteor-launchpad/README.md

 ### Build Options

 Meteor Launchpad supports setting custom build options in one of two ways.
 You can either create a launchpad.conf config file in the root of your app or you can use [Docker build args](https://docs.docker.com/engine/reference/builder/#arg).
-The currently supported options are to install PhantomJS, GraphicsMagick, MongoDB, or any list of `apt-get` dependencies (Meteor Launchpad is built on `debian:jesse`).
+The currently supported options are to install MongoDB, or any list of `apt-get` dependencies (Meteor Launchpad is built on `debian:jesse`).

 If you choose to install Mongo, you can use it by _not_ supplying a `MONGO_URL` when you run your app container.
 The startup script will then start Mongo inside the container and tell your app to use it.
 If you _do_ supply a `MONGO_URL`, Mongo will not be started inside the container and the external database will be used instead.

+The Mongo port and be exposed if needed using the following, where `28017` is your desired port:

+`-p 28017:27017 \
+`

 Note that having Mongo in the same container as your app is just for convenience while testing/developing.
 In production, you should use a separate Mongo deployment or at least a separate Mongo container.